bastienmichaux/jobitvs/CONTRIBUTING.md

 # Contributing

+This repo is written in [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Use this template to contribute:

 ```markdown
 <!-- $Q: A, B, C or D -->